Smol Slime

 pair

-to enter pairing mode. - Wait for the tracker to pair to the Receiver, and then disconnect.
+to enter pairing mode. - Wait for the tracker to pair with the Receiver, and then disconnect.

 - Select your Receiver from the Device list.